jeffboody/libnn/readme.md

 2. Compute the loss using Yd and Yt11
 3. Perform backprop (NOP) using the discriminator
 4. Compute dL_dYb=blend(dL_dYg, dL_dYdg)
-5. Perform backprop using the generator and dL_dY
+5. Perform backprop using the generator and dL_dYb

 Where NOP means to disable the parameter update.